tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites, and process the remaining ones as usual.
 Values are defined in {{cipher-suites}}.
-If the client is attempting a PSK key establishment, it MUST only advertise the single cipher suite associated with the PSK.
+If the client is attempting a PSK key establishment, it MUST advertise at least one cipher suite containing a Hash associated with the PSK.

 legacy_compression_methods
 : Versions of TLS before 1.3 supported compression with the list of